 Under the Company's natural gas sales processing contracts for its Central Basin Platform properties, Delaware Basin properties and part of its Northwest Shelf assets, the Company delivers unprocessed natural gas to a midstream processing entity at the wellhead.
 The midstream processing entity obtains control of the natural gas at the wellhead.
 The midstream processing entity gathers and processes the natural gas and remits proceeds to the Company for the resulting sale of natural gas.
-Under these processing agreements, the Company recognizes revenue when control transfers to the purchaser at the point of delivery.
+Under these processing agreements, the Company recognizes revenue when control transfers to the purchaser at the point of delivery and it is probable the Company will collect the consideration it is entitled to receive.
 As such, the Company accounts for any fees and deductions as a reduction of the transaction price.

-Under the Company natural gas sales processing contracts for the bulk of its Northwest Shelf assets, the Company delivers unprocessed natural gas to a midstream processing entity at the well head.
+Under the Company's natural gas sales processing contracts for the bulk of its Northwest Shelf assets, the Company delivers unprocessed natural gas to a midstream processing entity at the well head.
 However, the Company maintains ownership of the gas through processing and receives proceeds from the marketing of the resulting products.
 Under this processing agreement, the Company recognizes the fees associated with the processing as an expense rather than netting these costs against Oil and Natural Gas Revenues in the Statements of Operations.

 Disaggregation of Revenue.
-The following table presents revenues disaggregated by product for the three and six months ended June 30, 2021 and 2020:
+The following table presents revenues disaggregated by product for the three and nine months ended September 30, 2021 and 2020: